mokuda2/hacklytics/README.md

 # Data

-To load the data we have the function:
+To load the data, we have the function:

 ```
 import yfinance as yf